kmfu/kmfu.github.io/_pages/about.md

 ------
 Annual Farm Robotics Challenge
 ------
-* Team Leader, Collabrating with Dr. [Juan Villacrés](https://www.linkedin.com/in/juan-villacrés-054b71169/) and Dr. [Guilherme De Moura Araujo](https://www.linkedin.com/in/guilhermedemouraa/) on Supervising.
+* Team Leader.
+Collabrating with Dr. [Juan Villacrés](https://www.linkedin.com/in/juan-villacrés-054b71169/) and Dr. [Guilherme De Moura Araujo](https://www.linkedin.com/in/guilhermedemouraa/) on Supervising.
 * [Grand Prize Winner](https://ucanr.edu/News/?routeName=newsstory&postnum=57108) among National-wide Universities and Colleges.
 * Brief Intro:
   * The Farm Robotics Challenge is open to any university or college in the U.S. Student teams will be asked to address a production farming topic on any crop or size of farm, with a desired focus on small farms, by automating an essential farm-related task using the farm-ng robotics platform.
 Each campus will need to purchase a farm-ng robot or borrow one to participate in the challenge.